Life has been busy. JD has younger brother now, who is adding commotion to our mix. Elijah is just as inquisitive JD always was and then some.

+A large installed customer base who is interested in well-designed, high-quality apps.
+The iPad Baby: What plans do you have in the near future?
 Hu Flexer: We have more musical and educational apps in development for young children.
 We currently have more ideas than we have bandwidth to implement.

 *DISCLAIMER: The previous interview was conducted via email format during July 27-29, 2010.
 In some instances, Ms. Hu Flexer’s words were changed to first-person language, versus third-party language that was received in the original emails.
 No other content was changed.

 The fighting words have been flying between VoiP clients Fring and Skype over the past few days.
 In what Fring has described in their company blog as well as in an email to its users, “we are very disappointed that Skype, who once championed the cause of openness is now trying to muzzle competition, even at the expense of its own users.”

 The gloves don’t come off there.
 In an email to Skype earlier tonight, Chaim Haas, Senior Vice President of Technology & Emerging Media at Kaplow PR said that Fring chose to remove Skype functionality of their own accord.